yearn/yearn-devdocs/docs/getting-started/guides/how-to-understand-strategies-descriptions.md

 - Market buy or sell tokens on a Decentralized Exchange like [Uniswap](#uniswap) or Sushiswap.
 ### Rewards
 - Tokens earned by a protocol-incentivized action.
-- For example, if you deposit liquidity into Uniswap you get trading fees, but you also get UNI *rewards* for doing this at Uniswap and not at SushiSwap.
+- For example: if you deposit liquidity into Uniswap you get trading fees, but you also get UNI *rewards* for doing this at Uniswap and not at SushiSwap.
 ### Lock
 - Tokens that are locked can't be used until a specific condition is met.
 ### Unlock